-If Stanley Matthews was still scoring at 50 and Kazuyoshi Miura is showing no signs of slowing down at 51, why should Claudio Pizarro even think about hanging up his boots at 40?
+If Stanley Matthews was still scoring at 50 and Kazuyoshi Miura is showing no signs of slowing down at 51, why should Claudio Pizarro even think about hanging up his boots now that he has turned 41?

-Pizarro has rewritten the evergreen-white striker’s rulebook in a prolific 19-season stint in the Bundesliga, totalling 197 goals in 472 appearances for Bayern Munich, Cologne and current club Werder Bremen.
+Pizarro has rewritten the evergreen-white striker’s rulebook in a prolific 20-season stint in the Bundesliga, totalling 197 goals in 478 appearances for Bayern Munich, Cologne and current club Werder Bremen.

-The 2018/19 campaign could have been his last hurrah, but - following news of a new one-year deal - will instead be the next instalment in a storied career that is still going strong some 23 years after Piza delivered his first senior goal in darkest Peru…
+The 2018/19 campaign could have been his last hurrah, but - after signing one last deal - will instead be the next instalment in a storied career that is still going strong some 23 years after Piza delivered his first senior goal in darkest Peru…

 Watch: Pizarro - 21 years, 21 goals